Rich2/openstrat/README.md

 * File => "Build, Execution, Deployment" => Compiler -> "Build project automatically"
 * Project-Pane => Options -> "Flatten packages"

-**The Code currently has 5 modules.** Each module can be built for Jvm and JavaFx and for the JavaScript platform and the Web.
+**The Code is currently organised into 6 modules.** Each module can be build artifacts for Jvm and JavaFx and for the JavaScript platform and the Web.
 Modules can be built for Scala-Native, but code, notably hanging commas may break the Scala-Native build as ScalaNative is still on Scala 2.11:

 **1. Util** Depends on UtilMacros.
 Organised into the following folders and packages:
    - **ostrat** The root package.
 All other packages depend on this.
      * 32 bit Int based Colours.
      * A persistence framework.
 Succinct readable object notation.
 Save files at `~/AppData/Local/OpenStratData`.
      * A functional Either based Errors framework.
-     * Array based compound value collections of same length elements.
+     * Array based compound value collections of same length elements,to overcome the performance deficencies of the Java and JavaScript platforms, with a view to maximising common code for future Scala Native and Scala Web assembly platforms.
      * 3 simple macros, that print the source code location to help with debugging and development.
 They are a separate unit of compilation for sbt /mill, in the srcMacros folder.
      * Other general utilities.
    - **ostrat.parse**